 Websites and web site content must be developed and maintained with attention to accessibility standards and in compliance with Section 504 and 508 of the Rehabilitation Act, the Americans with Disabilities Act, and university non-discrimination policies.
 All websites to the extent feasible, must be made accessible to people with disabilities.
 If it is not feasible, alternative methods must be made available to complete the same tasks.
-Compliance with the WCAG Standard 2.0 Level AA required.
+Compliance with the WCAG Standard 2.0 Level AA (including Level A) standard is required.

 Compliance requires more than just good HTML design.
 We need to additionally address contrast and color blind issues in the design of the web page.
 Also, navigational techniques must be considered.

 University Technology Services is summarizing Current Efforts to create a culture of compliance.
 Additional information is available by sending an email request to email@example.com .
 Also, issues may be reported by sending an email request to firstname.lastname@example.org .

 You may want to review training materials before you start.
 The training materials are listed in order of skill depth.

 As you review checklists, web sites, and content, address the following accessibility factors list first, using the tools identified throughout this document:

 - Broken Links and Misspellings: Fixing broken links and misspellings improves usability for all your site visitors.

 Link Text and Appearance: Link text is useful if it is informative and useful.
 Review suggestions for handling link text at WebAIM Link Text and Appearance Tutorial.

 Visual Text / Background Contrast: Review material at Siteimprove How To Navigate the Challenges of Color and Web Accessibility.